shanna-f/Tax-Reporting-ETRM-Case-Study-Phase2/README.md

-> ✨ **Lesson Learned:** Traceability matters — linking each requirement back to a business objective prevents scope drift and ensures alignment.
+> ✨ **Lesson Learned:** Traceability matters: linking each requirement back to a business objective prevents scope drift and ensures alignment.

 ---